Nelova 1 / 50 M Side Effects

 Generic Name: mestranol / norethindrone

-Note: This page contains side effects data for the generic drug mestranol / norethindrone.
-It is possible that some of the dosage forms included below may not apply to the brand name Nelova 1 / 50 M.
+Note: This document contains side effect information about mestranol / norethindrone.
+Some of the dosage forms listed on this page may not apply to the brand name Nelova 1 / 50 M.

 For the Consumer

 Applies to mestranol / norethindrone: oral tablet

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: